George E. Welch Naval Papers, 1859-1865: Finding Aid

 Description of Contents

-The George E. Welch Naval Papers, comprising three linear inches of documentation in three volumes, span from 1859 to 1865.
+The George E. Welch Naval Papers, comprising 0.25 linear feet of documentation in three volumes, span from 1859 to 1865.
 The materials, which were produced or maintained by Welch, are the product of his service as master of the U.S. Mail Steamship Washington and as an Acting Volunteer Lieutenant in the United States Navy during the Civil War.

 Included in the collection are a logbook, a letter book, and an order book.

 The Welch Naval Papers are arranged chronologically into a single record series.
 The earliest of the volumes, Log of the U.S. Mail Steamship Washington, dates from Welch's civilian career as a mail steamship captain, focusing on the Washington's course, speed, weather encountered, and daily occurrences.
 The collection's remaining two volumes are the product of Welch's volunteer service in the U.S. Navy during the Civil War.
 The volumes focus largely on the operations and Welch's command of the U.S.S.
 Amanda of the East Gulf Blockading Squadron, but also touch upon the operations of U.S.S.
 Potomska and U.S.S.
 Lodona off the coasts of Florida and the Carolinas, as well as Welch's time as harbor master at Port Royal.
 During Welch's time as her commanding officer, U.S.S.
 Amanda was stationed in Saint George Sound off Dog Island, where the Amanda aided Southern refugees and launched an operation up the Ochlockonee River in an attempt to seize the Confederate schooner Onward.

 The George E. Welch Naval Papers are arranged chronologically.